nrfconnect/sdk-nrf/doc/nrf/ug_matter_device_certification.rst

 * All products must share the same device type as the first product.
 * All products must be variants of the first product, which should also be the most feature complete.
-* All products must conform with the Matter specification, regardless of differences.
+* All products must conform with the Matter specifications, regardless of differences.

 .. figure:: images/matter_device_certification_process_pf.svg
    :alt: Matter's Product Family certification overview